polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 	type ChainExtension = ();
 	type DeletionQueueDepth = DeletionQueueDepth;
 	type DeletionWeightLimit = DeletionWeightLimit;
+	type MaxCodeSize = MaxCodeSize;
 }
 /*** End Added Block ***/
 ```

+At this point, it is recommended to explore the
 [Contracts pallet source code](https://github.com/paritytech/substrate/blob/v3.0.0/frame/contracts/src/lib.rs)
 if things don't make sense or you want to gain a deeper understanding.